Napier City Council proposes selling all 377 of its council houses

 "A significant rate increases year on year to fund the projected shortfalls could have a big impact on others in our community," Wise said.

-As well as being concerned about the financial impact in keeping the houses will have on the community, NCC say they are also concerned about the welfare of their tenants.
+As well as being concerned about the financial impact keeping the houses will have on the community, NCC says it is also concerned about the welfare of their tenants.

-Over 50 years ago the NCC introduced council housing for people who need affordable homes and can live independently.
+More than 50 years ago council introduced housing for people who needed affordable homes and could live independently.

-Eighty per cent of the 377 of the Council-owned units are rented by retirees or people with a disability and tenants are supported through subsidised rents based on income.
+Eighty per cent of the 377 council-owned units are rented by retirees or people with a disability.

 Councils do not qualify for the Government's Income Related Rent Subsidy that other community housing providers receive, which further exacerbates affordability.